 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Pituitary Gland Tumor.
 Use the menu to see other pages.
-Think of that menu as a roadmap for this complete guide.
+Think of that menu as a roadmap for this entire guide.

 About the pituitary gland

 The pituitary gland is a small, pea-sized gland located behind the bridge of the nose and near the brain.
-It is part of the body's endocrine system, which regulates hormones in the body.
+It is a part of the endocrine system, which regulates hormones in the body.
 The pituitary gland is often called the "master endocrine gland," because it releases hormones that control other glands in the body that affect many bodily functions.
-The pituitary gland is controlled by the hypothalamus, a small structure in the brain that is connected to the pituitary gland.
+The pituitary gland is controlled by the hypothalamus, a small structure in the brain.

 A pituitary gland has 2 lobes, the anterior (front) and the posterior (back).
 Each lobe is responsible for releasing specific hormones.